Hebrew Orphan Society

 An historic benevolent organization

 Incorporated as Abi Yetomin Ubne Ebyonim, or Society for Relief of Orphans and Children of Indigent Parents, Charleston’s Hebrew Orphan Society was founded in 1801 to provide assistance to widows, orphans, and the children of poor parents.
 In 1833, the corporation bought this building, formerly the Bank of the United States.
-Rather than house orphans in the facility, the Society offered financial assistance to families who would care for orphans in their homes, and subsidized the tuition (for example, in Isaac Harby’s school) of children whose parents could not afford to pay.
+The Society offered financial assistance to families who would care for orphans in their homes, and subsidized the tuition (for example, in Isaac Harby’s school) of children whose parents could not afford to pay.
 Other Jewish orphans were sometimes housed in the City Orphan House on Calhoun Street and were sent to Jewish homes on holidays such as Passover.

 Record of tuition payment